 Q: What is involved on Election Day?

-Q: How do we gather the votes?
+Q: How does AP gather the votes?

 Q: What about technical problems?

 A: We take the role AP plays in the American democracy seriously, and that applies to the tools we use to count the vote as much as it does to the processes we use to tabulate the vote.

 Every part of our election night reporting system has a fully redundant backup that will allow us to keep counting the vote in the case of a technical failure.
 If one or more of AP’s systems goes down, the system automatically fails over to a backup system.
 These systems undergo extensive testing.

 Q: How does AP report the expected vote?

 A: Among the questions most often asked after polls close is, "How many votes are left to count?"
 We do our best to answer that question by reporting an estimate of the percentage of vote counted alongside the actual vote totals.